 If you have an above ground pool, it’s recommended that you use more strenuous—but a lot more effective—measures to prepare for freezing temperatures.

-Take Down and Store Your Pump and Filter: To take down your pump, remove all drain plugs from the pump and the filter.
-You’ll also want to remove the pump itself, the chlorinator, and all hoses.
 Store all drain plugs in the pump basket for easy locating next spring, and keep the pump, chlorinator, and hoses in a dry, shaded area indoors.
 Your filter is coming down, too, if it’s not too heavy—but first, you’re going to want to clean it by backwashing (or taking its cartridge out, if you have a cartridge filter).

 Take Down Your Plumbing: First, disconnect the lines.
 Usually above-ground lines connect from your equipment to your pool with a pipe that can be twisted right off.
 Once your lines are disconnected, turn them onto their side to drain them out.
-Once all the water still lodged in them runs out, let them air dry outside—we don’t want any mold to appear on pool opening day.
-Once they’re completely dry, store them in a dry, heated place.

 Install a Cover and a Pillow: To install the freeze-protecting, debris-dodging pillow, blow it up and place it in the middle of your pool.
 If you’re into perfectionism, get a pillow that has built-in grommets that allow you to secure all four corners to your pool and keep it perfectly center.
 Just make sure that you inflate the air pillow only to around half of its capacity, or it might pop mid-season.
-Better yet, seal off the seams and valves with duct tape after you inflate the pillow.
-Next, put on your winter cover according to the manufacturer’s instructions.

 Everything that happens in your pool relies on your pump.
 Stay in top shape with the ultra-powerful BLACK + DECKER 3 HP Variable-Speed Pump.
 It includes a warranty, qualifies for utility rebates, and pays itself off in up to 80% energy costs saved in all stages of operation.
 Check out this user review to see it in action.